Image of the planet Earth sitting inside a lightbulb resting on its side.

 Also known as the green transition, the global shift from fossil fuels such as coal, oil, and natural gas to renewable, low-emission energy sources is essential to ensure energy security and a healthier planet for future generations.

-This transition is driven by the need to reduce carbon emissions and combat climate change, as well as to reduce reliance on finite resources that are environmentally damaging.
+This transition is driven by the need to reduce carbon emissions and combat climate change, as well as to reduce reliance on finite, environmentally damaging resources.

-Not only will this switch help to protect our planet, but it also promotes energy security, economic growth, and job creation in new energy sectors.
+Not only will this switch help protect our planet, but it will also promote energy security, economic growth, and job creation in new energy sectors.

 Jump straight to our guide on ➡️ The Energy Transition